 The potential sentences available to you will depend on a variety of factors, including the type and degree of resistance, your criminal history, and other applicable personal factors.

 In addition to the immediate penalties resulting from a conviction for resisting arrest, it can have wide-ranging negative consequences on your future.
-You may have trouble finding employment, especially in roles that require working with children, the elderly, or other vulnerable sectors of society.
+You may have trouble securing employment, especially in roles that require working with children, the elderly, or other vulnerable sectors of society.
 The lifelong criminal record that results from a conviction can also cause problems with immigration and travel.

 Therefore, even if you intend on accepting responsibility for this type of offence, it is worthwhile to explore your options and consider all the potential penalties.
 Often, good representation can result in no criminal record.
 Furthermore, a community-based sentence may be obtained even where the Crown is seeking jail time.

-Defending Resisting Arrest Charges in Toronto
+Defending Resisting Arrest Charges in Saskatchewan

 In resisting arrest cases, the defences that may be available to you depend on the facts of your case.